Steps After a Car Accident in Salt Lake City, UT

 If you were injured while riding a bicycle, the best thing you can do is follow the above steps carefully, getting legal advice on how to move forward with your case and your life.
 Insurance companies can be difficult and withholding, which is why you should seek help with your cause.

-To learn more about our services, call us toll-free at 1-866-943-3427, or fill out a form on our webpage to get started with your complimentary legal consultation.
-Our consultation has no strings attached, meaning you aren’t obligated to use our services afterward.
+To learn more about our services, call us (801) 487-6454 or toll-free at (855) 207-6118, or fill out the form on our webpage to get started with your complimentary legal consultation.
+Our consultation has no strings attached, meaning you aren't obligated to use our services afterward.
 You therefore have nothing to lose, and should get started making your case right away.
 Otherwise, the evidence and momentum needed to get what you deserve may dry up, leaving you without options.

 Don't wait to get compensated for what happened to you.
 Start today.